 Although nearly everyone has experienced lower back pain at some point, it may be for vastly different reasons.

 After all, lower back pain can be caused by everything from herniated discs to infections.
-However, some of the most common culprits behind lower back pain are:
+However, some of the most common culprits are:

 - Injured or strained muscles.